jummyliu/fileserver/Readme.md

-# fileserve
+# fileserver
-A simple file service writed with go, like python `http.server`.
+A simple file server writed with go, like python `http.server`.

-It will create file service in current directory.
+It will create file server in current directory.

 # Installation
 To install this package, you need to install Go and set your Go workspace first.